GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Introduction

-To this end, we propose a novel multi-turn jailbreaking method, which \textbf{globally} refines the jailbreaking path and \textbf{actively} fabricates the dialogue history throughout the multi-turn jailbreaking process.
-We begin by requesting our attack model to generate an initial comprehensive jailbreaking path based on the given task.
-At each turn $i$, the query $q_i$ in the jailbreaking path $Q$ is first fed into the target model to obtain the corresponding answer $a_i$.
-If the target model refuses to answer the query $q_i$, the attack model first revises $q_i$ until a successful response is obtained or the maximum number of retries is reached.
-Otherwise, all subsequent queries $Q_{\geq i}$ are revised.
-Once a non-rejective answer is returned, the model globally refines all following queries $Q_{>i}$ based on the dialogue history up to $a_i$.
-In contrast to prior work, our approach refines all remaining queries at each step, allowing the model to stay focused on ultimate jailbreak success and to avoid generating off-topic or ineffective queries.
-We further introduce an active fabrication mechanism with two key strategies: (1) if the target model continues to reject $q_i$, we discard $(q_i, a_i)$ and proceed to $q_{i+1}$; (2) When a non-rejective answer $a_i$ is returned, we proactively modify it by removing any safety-related warning.
-These strategies enhance the attacking model’s ability to recover from rejections and maintain effective progress toward a successful jailbreak.
-We repeat the above process until the final query $q_N$ receives a valid response.
+To this end, we propose a novel multi-turn jailbreaking method, named \ours (JailBreaking via \textbf{G}lobally \textbf{R}efining and \textbf{A}daptively \textbf{F}abricating), which \textit{globally} refines the jailbreaking trajectory and \textit{actively} fabricates the dialogue history throughout the multi-turn process.
+We begin by asking the attacker model to initialize a comprehensive jailbreaking trajectory for the given task.
+At each turn \(i\), the query \(q_i\) from the trajectory \(Q\) is sent to the target model to obtain the corresponding answer \(a_i\).
+If the target model refuses to answer \(q_i\), the attacker model revises \(q_i\) and retries until a non-rejective response is obtained or the maximum number of retries is reached.
+Once a non-rejective answer is returned, we globally refine all remaining queries \(Q_{>i}\) based on the dialogue history up to \(a_i\).
+In contrast to prior work that performs only local updates, refining all subsequent queries at each step helps the attack remain focused on the ultimate jailbreak goal and avoid producing off-topic or ineffective queries.
+We further introduce an active fabrication mechanism with two key strategies: (1) if the target model persistently rejects \(q_i\), we discard the pair \((q_i, a_i)\) and move on to \(q_{i+1}\); (2) when a non-rejective answer \(a_i\) is returned, we proactively modify it by removing safety-related warnings before appending it to the dialogue history.
+These strategies improve the attacker model’s ability to recover from rejections and to maintain effective progress toward a successful jailbreak.
+The process repeats until the final query \(q_N\) receives a valid response.